junxit/us-congress-bills-116/bill.md

   - **(5)** develop a brief description of the jurisdiction and expertise of the Federal agencies listed under paragraph (2) with regard to such entities and industry sectors;
   - **(6)** identify all regulations, guidelines, mandatory standards, voluntary standards, and other policies implemented by each of the Federal agencies identified under paragraph (2), as well as all guidelines, mandatory standards, voluntary standards, and other policies implemented by industry-based bodies; and
   - **(7)** identify Federal Government resources that exist for consumers and small businesses to evaluate internet-connected devices.
-- **(b)** *Report to Congress* Not later than 1 year after the date of enactment of this Act, the Secretary shall submit to the Committee on Energy and Commerce of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate, and make publicly available on the website of the Department of Commerce, a report that contains—
+- **(b)** *Report to Congress* Not later than 1 year after the date of enactment of this Act, the Secretary shall submit to the Committee on Energy and Commerce and the Committee on Science, Space, and Technology of the House of Representatives, and the Committee on Commerce, Science, and Transportation of the Senate, and make publicly available on the website of the Department of Commerce, a report that contains—
   - **(1)** the results of the study conducted under subsection (a); and
   - **(2)** recommendations of the Secretary for growth of the United States economy through the secure advancement of internet-connected devices.
 - **(c)** *Definitions* In this section—